 Having clear and defined policies is the first step toward an efficient and gainful claims review process.
 Having consistent reviews is beneficial, so you are building up historical data that can later be leveraged for process improvements.

-In the clip below, join Emily McMakin, our Director of Product Development, as she shows you how to increase the efficiency of your claims review process to save your organization time and money.
+In the clip below, join Emily McMakin, our Sr. Director – Platform Management, as she shows you how to increase the efficiency of your claims review process to save your organization time and money.

 Proactive Procedures and Policies

 Improper payment rates due to billing errors can be solved by having clear standards for each scenario.
 High-skilled workers usually examine itemized bills, adding to the costs associated with itemized bill review.

 There are methods to streamline the review process to minimize the time spent reviewing a single claim, starting with documented policies and procedures surrounding the itemized bill.
 For example, an organization that has outlined routine supplies in their policy benefits from a consistent review process and helps educate the provider, allowing them to update the chargemaster and prevent future billing errors.

 For an industry, automation is impossible if there is significant variance from one reviewer to another.
 For example, most health plans have a clearly documented policy on mammograms that explains when the procedure is medically necessary.

 These policies help guide the reviewers on why a female might meet medical necessity for a mammogram before reaching the recommended threshold age.
 This ensures that the process is consistent and in line with best medical practices.

 In addition, having a consistent review process creates trends in the data that can later be leveraged for detection and automation.
 As a whole, the healthcare industry must make decisions to support homogenous policies as that reduces friction between payers and providers and reduces time to revenue.